Skip to content

 A unique gathering space in nature…

 Plot 9 was a derelict council allotment in the Royal Borough of Greenwich, south-east London.
 It has been transformed from a neglected, polluted wasteground by Andy Millns, a local who took on the plot in 2018.
-Andy’s vision is to turn the plot into an official community garden, securing its use for the community in perpetuity.
+Andy’s vision to turn the plot into community garden and gathering space, securing its use for the community in perpetuity, is well under way and now has backing from Greenwich Council.

-Featuring The Dodeca-Den, a unique and highly adaptable structure (and the centre-piece of Plot 9 – details below) the space is very new but has already played host to cacao ceremonies, yoga, meditation, visioning days, workshops, men’s circles, pre-nuptual ceremonies, talks and more…
+Featuring The Dodeca-Den, a unique and highly adaptable structure (and the centre-piece of Plot 9 – details below) the space is new but has already played host to cacao ceremonies, yoga, meditation, workshops, men’s and women’s circles, pre-nuptual ceremonies, music jams, talks and more…

-A common reaction to arriving at Plot 9 is a feeling that you’ve travelled far out of the city, but it is in fact very well connected to central London, being a 2 minute walk from Maze Hill station and just 15 minutes from London Bridge.
+A common reaction to arriving at Plot 9 is a feeling that you’ve travelled far from the city, but it is in fact very well connected to central London, being a 2 minute walk from Maze Hill station and just 15 minutes from London Bridge.

 Plot 9 Highlights…